_edited.jpg)

 -

-Utilizing the American Management Association's "Five Steps to Conflict Resolution," I identified which step required the skills of Empathy, Self Advocacy, and Active Listening.
+Utilizing the American Management Association's "Five Steps to Conflict Resolution," I identified which steps required the skills of Empathy, Self-Advocacy, and Active Listening.

 -

-Students will perform effective conflict resolution tactics such as regulating their emotions, active listening, and methods for resolving issues.
+From this analysis, I decided to focus on students learning effective conflict resolution tactics such as regulating their emotions (empathy), active listening, and methods for resolving issues (self-advocacy).

 -

-Students will brainstorm and evaluate alternative solutions to resolve conflicts collaboratively and creatively.
+Once students have had some time to consider these methods, they will brainstorm and evaluate alternative solutions to resolve conflicts collaboratively and creatively, practicing for a real situation.

 Learning Goal